 Overview of dnswalk

 dnswalk is a DNS debugger.
-It performs zone transfers of specified domains and checks the database in numerous ways for internal consistency, as well as accuracy.
+It performs zone transfers of specified domains and checks the database in numerous ways for internal consistency, and accuracy.

 You can get the information about the dnswalk tool by executing the following command, there are many tools included in dnswalk and can be run by using deference switches.